 How we can assist you

 Locating assets and recovering debt of any value can be a difficult and time-consuming process.
-Our experience lawyers based in the UK and Spain are well-equipped to deal with asset and debt recovery
+Our experienced lawyers based in the UK and Spain are well-equipped to deal with asset and debt recovery.

 E&G Solicitors in Spain can also file court applications in Spain on behalf of trustees in bankruptcy, make applications for orders for sale, and negotiate settlements with third parties to make the debt and asset recovery process seamless and cost-effective.